m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/domain-creation-images.md

 If specifying multiple images with WDT model files in their respective `sourceModelHome` directories, then WDT model files are merged.
 Files from later images take precedence over files from earlier images.

-When specifying multiple images, ensure that only one of the images supplies a WDT installation location using `sourceWDTInstallHome`.
+When specifying multiple images, ensure that only one of the images supplies a WDT Home using `sourceWDTInstallHome`.
 {{% notice warning %}}
-If you provide more than one WDT installation home among multiple images, then the domain deployment will fail.
+If you provide more than one WDT Home among multiple images, then the domain deployment will fail.
 Set `sourceWDTInstallHome` to `None`, or make sure there are no files in `/auxiliary/weblogic-deploy`, for all but one of your specified domain creation images.